pseudomuto/housekeeper/README.md

 - N/A Not applicable
 - ¹ ALTER DATABASE only supports comment modifications
 - ² Named collections use CREATE OR REPLACE for all modifications
+- ³ Functions use DROP+CREATE for all modifications (no ALTER FUNCTION in ClickHouse)
+- ⁴ Functions use DROP+CREATE for renames (no RENAME FUNCTION in ClickHouse)
-- ³ Dictionaries use CREATE OR REPLACE for all modifications (ClickHouse limitation)
+- ⁵ Dictionaries use CREATE OR REPLACE for all modifications (ClickHouse limitation)
-- ⁴ Views use CREATE OR REPLACE for modifications
+- ⁶ Views use CREATE OR REPLACE for modifications
-- ⁵ Views use RENAME TABLE for renames
+- ⁷ Views use RENAME TABLE for renames
-- ⁶ Materialized view query changes use DROP+CREATE strategy for reliability
+- ⁸ Materialized view query changes use DROP+CREATE strategy for reliability
-- ⁷ Materialized views use table operations (ATTACH/DETACH/DROP/RENAME TABLE)
+- ⁹ Materialized views use table operations (ATTACH/DETACH/DROP/RENAME TABLE)
-- ⁸ ALTER ROLE supports RENAME TO and SETTINGS modifications
+- ¹⁰ ALTER ROLE supports RENAME TO and SETTINGS modifications
-- ⁹ Roles use ALTER ROLE...RENAME TO for rename operations
+- ¹¹ Roles use ALTER ROLE...RENAME TO for rename operations

 ### Migration Strategy Notes

-- **Dependencies**: Proper ordering ensures roles → databases → collections → tables → dictionaries → views
+- **Dependencies**: Proper ordering ensures roles → functions → databases → collections → tables → dictionaries → views
+- **Function Support**: CREATE/DROP FUNCTION with lambda expressions (→) and ON CLUSTER support
 - **Integration Engines**: Tables using Kafka, RabbitMQ, etc. automatically use DROP+CREATE strategy
 - **Cluster Operations**: Full `ON CLUSTER` support, but cluster association cannot be changed after creation
 - **Engine Changes**: Not supported for any object type (requires manual migration)